-How and where to donate to the Coats for Comfort drive
+Coats for Comfort drive underway

-MONTGOMERY, AL (WSFA) - WSFA 12 News is teaming up with Henig Furs, Jim Massey’s Cleaners and The Salvation Army for the annual Coats for Comfort drive.
+MONTGOMERY, AL (WSFA) - WSFA 12 News is teaming up with Jim Massey Cleaners, Henig Furs and the Salvation Army for the annual Coats for Comfort drive.

 - WSFA 12 News - 12 E. Delano Ave., Montgomery, AL, 36105